 Since our boys were born we learned that Thing 1 has Asperger’s Syndrome/high functioning autism.
-He was officially diagnosed 5 years ago at age 4.
-We have also come to learn in the last few months that Thing 2, who is 8 years old, is also on the Autism Spectrum.
+He was officially diagnosed at age 4.
+When Thing 2 was 8 years old we learned that he too is on the Autism Spectrum.
 The boys have both presented differently which shows how diverse the spectrum can be.
-Austism has challenged me in ways that I never expected but it has opened my eyes to the beauty of how our minds work.
+Autism has challenged me in ways that I never expected but it has opened my eyes to the beauty of how our minds work.
 These children are beautiful and have so much to offer when they are given the chance.

 I love our crazy life, although there are times that I would not mind if it slowed down just a bit.
-We are definitely going on a ride on the special needs highway but we are on it together and we are having the time of our lives!
+We are definitely on the ride of our lives but we are on it together and we are having the time of our lives!

 So, Welcome and please pull up a chair and have a cup of tea (or wine, or coffee, or whatever you prefer) and stay and visit with us for awhile.